isomerpages/nlb-nrm/index.md

         description: Set aside some time to "Read More", "Read Widely" beyond the usual genres and "Read Together" with family and friends.
 Be involved now.
         button: Check out our initiatives
         url: /faq/
+    - infopic:
+        title: Integrity
+        subtitle: Core Values
+        description: Integrity drives everything we do at the Ministry of ABC
+        button: Learn More
+        url: /core-values/
+        image: /images/integrity.png
+        alt: Members of the Ministry of ABC shaking hands
+    - infopic:
+        title: Professionalism
+        subtitle: Core Values
+        description: We strive to deliver work of the highest calibre
+        button: Learn More
+        url: /core-values/
+        image: /images/professionalism.png
+        alt: Members of the Ministry of ABC in suits
     - resources:
         title: Media
         subtitle: Learn more